ib-ruby/ib-ruby/README.md

 * Only ActiveModel/ActiveRecord-Support.
 * A IB::Gateway is added.
-This enables a object-orientated view to Accounts with Positions and Contracts
+This builds an object-orientated representation of Accounts with pending and completed Orders, Positions and Contracts
 ``` ruby
     require 'ib'